There are three main areas of Colombia of interest to mountain adventure travellers.

 Panorama of the crater on Nevado el Ruiz, Los Nevados

 When to go - The best season for most hikes is the dry season from December to March or April.
+However the pattern of dry and wet seasons in Colombia is very complex and different ranges may be better at different times of year.

 Weather - Tropical, often with heavy afternoon storms.
 Generally warm and humid, freezing level about 4500m